5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 Translation of revised version of Article 23 – International Company (October 2020) From Source: Georgian Tax Code

-1. An international company is a Georgian enterprise, which carries out activities defined by a resolution of the Government of Georgia and receives income only from these activities.
+1. An international company is a Georgian enterprise, which carries out activities defined by an ordinance of the Government of Georgia and receives income only from these activities.

 1. A person is granted the status of an international company by the Government of Georgia.

-1. Carrying out activities by an international company that are not defined by a resolution of the Government of Georgia shall result in the revocation of the status of an international company from the date of granting this status.
+1. Carrying out activities by an international company that are not defined by an ordinance of the Government of Georgia shall result in the revocation of the status of an international company from January 1st of the calendar year in which the enterprise started carrying out the economic activity not permitted for ICS.

 1. An international company may not be established in a free industrial zone.